 Musicians have a voice whether classical or rock and everything in between.
 The way in which they play is being attuned to the voice.
 Of course lyrics are the musician’s voice.
 But so is the instrument.
 You can feel a well tuned in musician playing their instrument.
 It is what makes the greats great!
 Of course anyone can play an instrument if they practice enough, the difference is having a connection to the voice inside wanting to find expression.
 Perhaps this is part of the equation of being talented.
 Not only that of course, hard work, persistence and a little luck from the universe.

 In my case, I have come to realize through trial and error, or maybe experimentation is a better word, that there are a few things I need to do for my process.
 At first I need time to warm up.
-I am doing that right now as I type this.
+I am doing that right now.
 I also like to have a cup of coffee near me.
-And also I find I write best between the hours of 9 am and 11, so for two-hour stretches at a time at most, although recently I have begun writing in the afternoons.
+I find I write best any time during the day for two-hour stretches at a time at most.
 However, I do not write constantly.
-I have found I write for ten-minute spurts, wait for it to well up again and then start again.
+I have found I write for ten-minute spurts, wait for it to well up again and start again.
 I do this over and over.
 Of course writing is not my main gig, so I need to learn to be flexible with my writing periods.
-Today, Saturday I am trying to write between 1:00 and 3:00 while my son is at soccer.
-Also at some point I will get up early, 5:30 meditate and then write from 6:00 until 7:30.
-A little less than two hours.

 This leads me to the next point and like all art, it is about building momentum.
 What does this mean?
-Well the point is to write everyday.
-And I do not need to get stuck on two hours.
-Life is not so convenient to always allow for two-hour windows of writing time.
+Write everyday even if I am unable to get in my two-hours.
+Life is not always so convenient to allow for two-hour windows of writing time.
 I need to be flexible.
-The point is even if it is an hour or more, do it everyday.
-And like meditation, when the brain says I don’t want to do it, you take breath let the moment pass and just write.
-Or simply JUST DO IT.
+The point is even if it is an hour or less I do it everyday.
+And like meditation, when the brain says I don’t want to do it, I take breath let the moment pass and simply DO IT.